IN THIS ARTICLE:

 It’s one of the main components of our skin’s sebum that is naturally produced by the body.
 In fact, sebum is made up of about 13% of squalene.
-It’s been recorded to increase your skin’s resistance to sunburn and UV damage (although it still doesn’t replace your methods of sun protection).
-Squalene does have certain antioxidant properties, which protect your skin from skin-damaging free radical molecules that occur daily from environmental exposures.
+It’s been reported to increase your skin’s resistance to sunburn and UV damage (although it still doesn’t replace a certified SPF sunscreen).
+Squalene also has antioxidant properties to help protect your skin from damaging free radicals.

-However, the not-so-ideal thing is, once it becomes oxidized, squalene might be a strong acne trigger.
+However, once squalene oxidizes, it might be a strong acne trigger.
 Plus, as we’ve mentioned, sebum can also turn into oil once it’s been contaminated with other impurities, leading to clogged pores.
 The combination of oxidized squalene, also known as squalene peroxide, and clogged pores is a recipe for a breakout disaster.

 How does sebum production change throughout life?

 As you age, your body goes through many different changes.